-Taylor Swift Opens Up About The Number One Influential Factor In Her Life: Cats
+Taylor Swift Opens Up About The No. 1 Influential Factor In Her Life: Cats

 But the reasoning behind her biggest influence goes beyond the fact that she has two of her own.

 “Cats are just really cool.
 They’re really great.
 They’re very dignified.
-They’re independent,” she listed.
+They’re independent,” she said of her favorite animal.
 “They’re very capable of dealing with their own life and if you fit into that on that day, they’ll make some time for you maybe.”

 “I just really respect it,” she added.

-Taylor’s purr-fect pets have also lent a paw in the build up towards a special announcement that the singer has for her millions of fans.
-For the last two weeks, the singer has been teasing the date April 26 on both her Twitter and Instagram accounts, leading many to believe that her highly anticipated seventh studio album is getting ready to drop sometime in the next 24 hours.
+Taylor’s “purr-fect” pets have also lent a paw in the build up towards a special announcement that the singer has in store for her millions of fans.
+For the last two weeks, the singer has been teasing the date April 26 on both her Twitter and Instagram accounts, leading many to believe that her highly-anticipated seventh studio album is getting ready to drop sometime in the next 24 hours.

-Along with a special appearance from her feline friends, hearts and pastel colors have also been a common theme in everything from her social media posts to her clothing choices over the last few weeks.
+Along with a special appearance from her feline friends, hearts and pastel colors have also been a common theme as of late.
+Everything from her social media posts to her clothing choices have been drenched in these common factors over the last few weeks.

-On Tuesday night, the singer was honored at the Time 100 gala, which celebrates the magazine’s 100 Most Influential People issue, stepping onto the red carpet in a stunning pastel pink and yellow gown that exuded some serious “Love Story” vibes.
+On Tuesday night, the singer was honored at the TIME 100 gala, which celebrates the magazine’s “100 Most Influential People” issue.
+Swift stepped onto the red carpet in a stunning pastel pink and yellow gown that exuded some serious “Love Story” vibes.

-As The Inquisitr previously reported, Taylor also sent her fans into a frenzy earlier this week when she was spotted rocking some bright, floral attire that many believe is merchandise for her highly anticipated upcoming album.
+As The Inquisitr previously reported, Taylor also sent her fans into a frenzy earlier this week when she was spotted rocking some bright, floral attire that many believe is merchandise for her upcoming album.

-Fans anxiously awaiting the artist’s big announcement tomorrow can get the news first by following her Twitter and Instagram accounts, and can hear more about the top three most influential factors in her life by checking out the full Time video below.
+Fans anxiously awaiting the artist’s big announcement tomorrow can get the news first by following her Twitter and Instagram accounts.
+Admirers of Swift can hear more about the top three most influential factors in her life by checking out the full TIME video, below.